 M.B.A. students, faculty, and administrators are committed to promoting principles of honesty, integrity, and trust among Stern students.
-Therefore, prior to beginning the program, each student commits to the principles of the Honor Code and the

-Code of Conduct by signing them.
+Therefore, prior to beginning the program, each student commits to the principles of the Honor Code and the Code of Conduct by signing them.
 For copies of the M.B.A.
-Honor Code and Code of Conduct, please visit www.stern.nyu.edu/mba/mjc.
+Honor Code and Code of Conduct, please visit http://w4.stern.nyu.edu/scorp/committee.cfm?doc id=4797.